 – I didn’t know whether or not her works had been translated, and in the exam it would be unlikely you could find out.
 I therefore opted to leave the titles of her works in Spanish (capitalising and italicising all main words as per English convention) and offer my own translation.
 If some of them had been translated and others not and I’d known the name of the published translation, I would have then offered the published translation in brackets (capitalising main words and italicising).
 My doubt was how to present my translations of the titles in a way that highlighted that they weren’t necessarily the published translations.
 In this entry on Matute in the Encyclopaedia Britannica, the English titles of the untranslated novels appear in inverted commas, whereas the English titles of the translated ones appear in Italics.
 I applied that solution.

-Our Advanced Spanish-to-English Translation Course with DipTrans preparation is suitable for translators and aspiring translators who want to learn on a one-to-one basis with a qualified working freelance translator.
+Our Advanced Translation Course with DipTrans preparation is suitable for you if you’re a translator who wants expert help to ensure your success in the DipTrans exam.
 Whether or not you plan to sit the CIOL Diploma in Translation exam, you’ll advance quickly with this personalised course.
 We work with DipTrans resitters too.
 Contact us.
+(Not ready for the DipTrans?
+Check out our introductory translation course.)

 0 Comments